 las tunas / the fruit I had been looking for, 2020

-As a queer person I’ve been thinking a lot about the ways in which this form of forced isolation not only separates us from our community, but also from the habits we keep in maintaining the bodies we sometimes struggle to control.
+As a queer person I’ve been thinking a lot about the ways in which this form of forced isolation not only separates us from our community but also from the habits we keep in maintaining the bodies we struggle to control.
 But what will we do when our reflections refuse to satisfy us?
 Who will we become when we are left only with ourselves?

-I hold their sunburnt petals too tightly, feeling what’s left of their spines settle sharply into my soft palms.
+I hold their sunburnt petals too tightly while what's left of their spines slip sharply into my palms.

 I want to tell them how much they have been and will be missed.

-I want to tell them, with my chest bound and tanned skin, how far I have come for this.
+I want to tell them—with my tight, bound, chest and tanned skin—how far I have come for this.

-I want to say, that maybe this is all just for them now (?)
+I want to say that maybe this was all just for them,

 but first it was for me.